nskbobby/HeyDoc/README.md

 ## 📄 License

-Private project - All rights reserved
+© 2025 nskbobby.
+All rights reserved.